What is 62kg in Stones? Understanding Weight Conversions and the Imperial System

 Q: Are there online converters for kg to stones?

 A: Yes, numerous online converters are readily available.
-These tools can quickly perform the conversion for various weights.
-However, understanding the underlying calculation is crucial, even when using such tools.
+Also, these tools can quickly perform the conversion for various weights.
+Still, understanding the underlying calculation is crucial, even when using such tools.

 Q: Why isn't the conversion exact?